Badhacker98/PbXbot/README.md

 - `HANDLER`  =  Your command handler.
 - `DATABASE_URL`  =  A Postgresql database url.

-`For all config variables and their detailed explanation go to` [docs.hellbot.tech](https://docs.hellbot.tech/hellbot-userbot/config-variables)
+`For all config variables and their detailed explanation go to` [docs.pbxbot.tech](https://docs.hellbot.tech/hellbot-userbot/config-variables)

 ------
-## HellBot Session
+## PBXBOT Session

 ### Repl
 - Open Repl Link.